Radio Silence: What’s Happening with InPost’s Promised Yodel Takeover?

 While we always strive to provide the most up-to-date information, retailers and couriers can change their practices and policies at a moment’s notice, so it’s always best to check with them directly to ensure accuracy.

-Britain’s troubled parcel delivery firm Yodel appears to be in delivery limbo of its own, with the widely anticipated takeover by parcel locker giant InPost failing to materialise more than two weeks after it was expected to complete.
+Britain’s troubled parcel delivery firm Yodel appears to be in a delivery limbo of its own, with the widely anticipated takeover by parcel locker giant InPost failing to materialise more than two weeks after it was expected to complete.

 The Vanishing Yodel Takeover